Move forward in life with a newer, better smile

 The cost for Invisalign treatment is based upon the consultation needed, is patient specific and will also depend on the Invisalign treatment needed.
 Your treating doctor will be able to provide a more accurate price guideline.

-If your insurance policy has orthodontic coverage, Invisalign treatment should be covered to a similar extent as conventional braces.
+If your insurance policy has orthodontic coverage, Invisalign treatment could be covered to a similar extent as conventional braces.
 However, as medical benefits differ significantly from policy to policy, it’ll be safer to check with your health insurance provider.
 For more information about how much Invisalign treatment will cost, click here.

 Costs vary from doctor to doctor and may be dependent on the complexity of your case and your course of treatment.
 However, the cost of Invisalign treatment may be comparative to that of other alignment procedures.
 Please speak to your doctor about the comparative cost of treatment.
 You may also want to consider other treatment-related factors like effectiveness, aesthetics during treatment, duration of treatment, comfort and convenience, to determine the most appropriate treatment for you.

 The Invisalign System is a virtually invisible and hygienic orthodontic treatment that uses an innovative approach to effectively straighten teeth.
 With our proprietary SmartForce Technology, the Invisalign System uses a series of custom-made removable aligners created for you and only you.
-These aligners are made of a virtually invisible plastic that you wear over your teeth to gradually move them to the desired position.
+These aligners are made of a virtually invisible plastic that you wear over your teeth to gradually move them to the ideal position.
 Most people won’t even notice you’re wearing them, allowing you to keep your lifestyle during treatment.
 The Invisalign System is available through Invisalign-trained doctors who determine the treatment plan.
 Learn more here.

 Once you and your Invisalign-trained doctor agree that Invisalign treatment is right for you, your doctor will take photos, X-rays, and either impressions or a scan of your teeth.
 These records will be used to make a 3D treatment plan, referred to as the ClinCheck treatment plan, which will be used to design the custom-made Invisalign aligners.
 This 3D treatment plan will also show your likely final tooth position at the end of the treatment.
 Your custom-made Invisalign aligners will be produced and then shipped to your doctor, who will then give you a series of aligners, typically 3 to 4 sets at a time.
 You will replace each one approximately every 2 weeks until the final position of your teeth is reached.
 Get the full details of the treatment process here.